MeloHenrique/kafka-dockeree-1/README.md

 # Introduction
 This is a development-only container of kafka based on instructions here: https://dzone.com/articles/running-apache-kafka-on-windows-os.

-It includes zookeeper, a single kafka instance plus kafka manager web interface.
+It includes zookeeper and a single kafka instance.
 All storage is ephemeral (but you could change that if needed).

 Its mainly tested on Windows Docker EE but works on CE too.